cargo-rustdoc - Build a package's documentation, using specified custom flags

 RUSTDOCFLAGS environment variable or the

 Open the docs in a browser after building them.
+This will use your default browser unless you define another one in the

 By default, the package in the current working directory is selected.
 The